apmitchell18/dql-hot-lab-guides/DQL HOT 1 - DQL Fundamentals/content/02_DQL_Entities/index.md

 ## Hands-On Exercise 2 - Querying Entities

-In this section, you will practice querying entities and relationships with DQL.
+In this section, you will practice querying entities and relationships with DQL in a Notebook.

 ---